gbenroscience/ParserNG/parser-ng-arrow/ARROW-GPU-EVAL.md

 under it.
 The first time a given device is selected, its context/program is built and cached;
 switching selection back and forth (e.g. across test methods) never rebuilds or recompiles anything for a device already used once.
-Confirm what an instance actually landed on with `deviceDescription()`, which now returns a real description for both backends:
+Confirm what an instance actually landed on with `deviceDescription()`, which returns a real description for both backends:

 ```java
 try (ArrowGpuBulkEvaluator eval = ArrowGpuBulkEvaluator.compile(expr, GpuBackend.CUDA)) {